 Traditionally, a corporation’s management is responsible for prosecuting claims on behalf of the corporation.
 However, when management fails to take action in the best interests of the corporation shareholders may bring a derivative action to assert the corporation’s rights and protect shareholder interests.
 Wolf Haldenstein has served as lead counsel in many Delaware corporate law cases in both federal and state courts brought to benefit companies involving mismanagement and corporate abuse to the ultimate benefit of its shareholders.

-In addition to achieving significant monetary value for company shareholders, Wolf Haldenstein has also achieved significant corporate governance reforms for companies such as Tyson Foods Inc., General Motors Corp., and Verisign Inc,.
-Some corporate governance reforms, include, but are not limited, to the establishment of a nominating committee made up solely of independent directors, reduction in the number of inside directors, implementation of additional audit committee members and a general auditor, an audit committee investigation, general board membership changes, executive compensation recoupment policies, internal control changes, changes in the manner that options were granted to employees and an agreement to provide certain disclosures in their SEC filing and on their website.
+In addition to achieving significant monetary value for company shareholders, Wolf Haldenstein has also achieved significant corporate governance reforms for companies such as Tyson Foods, General Motors, and Verisign.
+Some corporate governance reforms, include, but are not limited to: establishing a nominating committee made up solely of independent directors; reducing the number of inside directors; implementing additional audit committee members and a general auditor; audit committee investigations; general board membership changes; executive compensation recoupment policies; internal control changes; changes in the manner that options were granted to employees and agreements to provide certain disclosures in their SEC filings and on their websites.

 Wolf Haldenstein’s Derivative Litigation Practice is fully supported by our Business Practice and Investor Protection practice groups, enabling our attorneys to leverage expertise in complex class actions, securities fraud, antitrust, unfair practices and corporate investigations to protect institutional investors.